pagepusher/photix/README.md

 # photix

-## Your pro-photo, pocket operating system.
-A debian re-spin.
+## Your pro-photo, pocket operating system – a debian live linux re-spin.

 ### About the project